Smoke Fairies: History

 Blamire and Davies met at school in Sussex during the late 1990s.
-They spent 2002 in New Orleans, where they absorbed American blues music.
+As best friends, they wrote songs and performed in school shows and competitions.
+Playing under the name Superhighway, they experimented with a variety of instruments, from guitars to piano to percussion, recording their early sounds themselves at home.
+Evolving into Smoke Fairies, they spent 2002 in New Orleans, where they absorbed American blues music.
 When they returned to England they discovered British folk music at the Sidmouth Folk Week Festival while working as car park attendants.
 They later settled in Vancouver, British Columbia, Canada, for a year before returning to London to start performing.

+2005-2009: Early Music

+Smoke Fairies released their first record, Strange the Things, in 2005, however this was not widely promoted by the band.
 In 2007, Smoke Fairies toured the UK in support of Bryan Ferry and the following year they released their debut single, "Living with Ghosts", on Music for Heroes.
 Richard Hawley was an early supporter of the act, saying they were "frankly the best thing I have heard in years".
 They supported Hawley on his Truelove's Gutter Tour of the UK in October 2009.

 In December 2009, Smoke Fairies became the first UK act to release a single on Jack White's label Third Man Records.
 The double A-side single, "Gastown" / "River Song", was produced by Jack White who also played guitar and drums.
 Smoke Fairies performed at the 2010 South by South West (SXSW) festival in Texas and supported Laura Marling on a month-long tour of the United States.